 The plunger’s bottom end is made of a disc and filter that a spring attaches firmly to the glass.
 Some models come with four stainless steel filters to make that the coffee grounds will remain at the bottom of the French press when plunging assuming you use the proper grind size (coarse)

 When the grind is very fine or the filters are not fine enough, you might end up with gritty coffee brews.
 Some people blame the metal filters for leaving cholesterol –increasing oils in the brewed coffee.
 If that is a concern, you can go for the paper filters or the French press bags, which will trap the oils.

 Making Coffee With A French Press – Step By Step

 What is so great about using a French Press is that its so easy to make a great coffee that its almost to good to believe.
 So how you do it?
 Let me give you my general recipe on what you should do.

-First, lets start with the what you need an a ideal setting:
+First, lets start with the what you need:

 Now lets get to the brewing, here are the steps to follow:

 - As with any brewing method start with fresh whole bean coffee from a Local roaster or if your in for the long haul, from a subscription coffee service like bean box.